 GNSS Simulator and GNSS Monitor

 Support of J1939 AUTOSAR 4.2.2 System Descriptions

-Updated J1939.dbc allows easy simulation and analysis of almost all messages described in the current (April 2020) J1939 Digital Annex
+Updated J1939.dbc allows easy simulation and analysis of almost all PGs defined in the current J1939 Digital Annex (March 2021)

 Because of its simulation capabilities, CANoe .J1939 is well-suited to the development, design and verification of J1939 networks.
 Its practical application as a diagnostic and debugging tool is just as feasible as its use in simulating the rest of the bus during startup or assembly.
 Especially the J1939-82 Compliance Test Unit (2015) supports the user in preparing integration and module tests.

 Since the SAE J1939 specification is the basis for other networks such as

 FMS (Fleet Management System) and

 the Option can be used in those applications as well.
 In combination with further CANoe options it offers a uniform approach to systems that extend across bus boundaries with a common time base.